 The Art of Self Practice

-Next Offering TBD
+Next Offering January 16-18, 2026

-20- Hours offered for Yoga Alliance Certification and a Mandatory Module in the Vista Yoga 300-Hour Teacher Training.
+20- Hours offered for Yoga Alliance Certification and a Mandatory Module in the Vista Yoga 300-Hour Teacher Training

 “The contemplative life must provide an area, a space of liberty, of silence, in which possibilities are allowed to surface and new choices, beyond routine choices, become manifest.
 It should create a new experience of time, not as stopgap stillness, but as “temps vierge,” not a blank to be filled or an untouched space to be conquered and violated, but a space which can enjoy its own potentialities and hopes, and its own presence to itself.
 But not dominated by one’s own ego and its demands.
 Hence open to others – compassionate time…”